 Facing Cancer Treatment

 If you or a loved one is starting cancer treatment, talk to your doctor/cancer team about your chances of having side effects.
 The team will watch you closely and ask if you notice any problems.
-If you do have side effects or other problems, your doctor or nurse will talk with you about ways to manage them.
+If you do have side effects or other problems, your doctor or nurse will help you figure out ways to manage them.

 Cognitive disorders and delirium may be complications of cancer and cancer treatment, especially in people with advanced cancer.
-These conditions can be treated and are often temporary.
+However, these conditions can be treated and are often temporary.
+If you are undergoing cancer treatment, you may be experiencing problems with concentration, awareness, emotion or memory, due to stress or from your cancer treatment.

 Fatigue, hot flashes, infection, lymphedema, nausea and pain are all side effects of different cancer treatments.
-Get helpful tips for managing common problems people with cancer experience.
+We’ll work with you to come up with coping mechanisms and strategies to help deal with what your body is going through.

-The side effects of chemo generally depend on the type of therapy being offered and most side effects cease after treatment.
-Although uncommon, some treatments may produce long-term effects.
+The side effects of chemotherapy generally depend on the type of therapy being offered.
+These side effects could include: fatigue, hair loss, nausea and/or appetite changes.
+The good news is that most side effects end after treatment.

 Many people who get radiation therapy have skin changes and fatigue.
-Other side effects depend on the part of the body being treated but most side effects go away within 2 months of completing therapy.
+Other side effects depend on the part of the body being treated, but most side effects go away within two months of completing therapy.